Pauli resonance states in light nuclei: how they appear and how they can be eliminated: Results and discussions

 \subsection{Manifestation of the Pauli resonance states}

-In this section we show how the Pauli resonance states manifest themselves in nuclei under consideration.
-For this aim we consider phase shifts.
-The most typical picture is shown in Fig. \ref{Fig:PhasesAT} where phase shifts are displayed for four different $J^{\pi}$ states of the elastic $\alpha+t$ scattering.
+In this subsection, we show how the Pauli resonance states manifest themselves in the continuous spectrum in the standard, improved and advanced versions of the RGM calculations.
+For this aim, we consider phase shifts.
+The most typical picture is shown in Fig. \ref{Fig:PhasesAT}, where the phase shifts are displayed for four different $J^{\pi}$ states of the elastic $^4$He+$^3$H scattering in the $^4$He+$d+n$ calculations.
 These phase shifts exhibit resonance states of two different types.
-The first type is the shape resonance states, they are created in the states 7/2$^{-}$ and 5/2$^{-}$.
-These resonance states are formed by combination of a huge centrifugal barrier at the $L$=3 state and Coulomb barrier.
-The shape resonance states lie close to the $\alpha+t$ threshold.
+The first type is the shape resonance states.
+They are created in the states 7/2$^{-}$ and 5/2$^{-}$.
+These resonance states are formed by a combination of a huge centrifugal barrier at the $L$=3 state and a Coulomb barrier.
+The shape resonance states lie close to the $^4$He+$^3$H threshold.
 The second type is the Pauli resonances which exhibit themselves in the states 3/2$^{-}$ and 1/2$^{-}$.
-Energies of the Pauli resonances are $E$=25.8 MeV for 3/2$_{-}$ state and $E$=29.0 MeV for 1/2$^{-}$ state.
+The energies of the Pauli resonances are $E$=25.8 MeV for 3/2$^{-}$ state and $E$=29.0 MeV for 1/2$^{-}$ state.
 The total orbital momentum $L$=1 is responsible for these resonance states.
-It means that in these states the centrifugal barrier is approximately 6 smaller than in the 7/2$^{-}$ and 5/2$^{-}$states.
-Thus the centrifugal barrier cannot be responsible for the Pauli resonance states.
-The phase shifts displayed in Fig. \ref{Fig:PhasesAT} are similar to the phase shifts which were shown in Fig. 1 of Ref. \cite{1974PhLB...49..308C}.
+This means that, in these states, the centrifugal barrier is by approximately 6 times lower than that in the 7/2$^{-}$ and 5/2$^{-}$ states.
+Thus, the centrifugal barrier cannot be responsible for the Pauli resonance states.
+The phase shifts displayed in Fig. \ref{Fig:PhasesAT} are similar to the phase shifts which are shown in Fig. 1 of Ref. \cite{1974PhLB...49..308C}.
 The improved version of the RGM has been used in Ref. \cite{1974PhLB...49..308C}, and two different oscillator lengths were chosen for an alpha particle and a triton.